Energy-ChainDevelopment/Kriti-BlockChain/README.md

 # AMPLY: A Blockchain-Based Carbon Credit Trading Platform

 ## Overview
-CarbonCreditX is a decentralized platform designed to tokenize carbon credits as ERC-20 tokens, ensuring transparency, security, and efficiency in carbon credit trading.
+Amply is a decentralized platform designed to tokenize carbon credits as ERC-20 tokens, ensuring transparency, security, and efficiency in carbon credit trading.
 Users can earn, buy, and sell carbon credits in an open market while leveraging blockchain technology for verification and trust.

 ### **Deployed Website**
-The CarbonCreditX platform is live and accessible via the following link:
+The Amply platform is live and accessible via the following link:

 🌍 [Visit AMPLY](https://yourdeployedwebsite.com)